 Summer 2022, zAmya performs Second Chance at Target Field Station Amphitheater as a starting off point for the project.
 Community members from diverse backgrounds came together for a fun, elevating event focused on homelessness.

-About the partners
+partners

 The North Loop Neighborhood Association (NLNA) is an organization consisting of residents, property owners, and business owners of the North Loop Neighborhood.
 They strive to foster a strong community rich in diversity of ideas, talents, people and property, promoting a climate of safety, livability, and improvement through public neighborhood meetings, communication and advocacy.